soukhtanlou/iran-map-dashboard/README.md

 **Features**

 - **Interactive Choropleth Map**
-  - Customizable colors (Red, Blue, Green, Purple).
+  - Customizable colors (Red, Blue, Green).
   - Styled tooltips on hover with province and indicator details.
   - Click to highlight provinces and update trends.